pupilfirst/wd101-scripts/capstone-project/README.md

-If you followed along with the last couple of lessons, then you have with you the _framework_ to create an interesting little project of your own.
+If you followed along with the last couple of lessons, then you have the _framework_ with you, to create an interesting little project of your own.

 ## Complete this course by building a personal website